 Update: Ik ga naar Odense (Denemarken) om ons land te vertegenwoordigen op de internationale filosofie olympiade.
 Damn right!

-Deze essay leverde mij een 4e plaats (uit 62), eervolle vermelding en veel lof op na de filosofie olympiade bij het isvw.
-Als enige 4 havo leerling -en tevens een van de jongsten als 16 jarige- ben ik erg te spreken over mijn essay.
-Hierin verklaar ik de natuur als dood en analyseer ik het nut van natuur interpretatie en geef ik een oplossing op onze ecologische conflicten met de natuur.
+Deze essay leverde mij een 4e plaats, eervolle vermelding en veel lof op na de filosofie olympiade bij het isvw.
+Als enige 4 havo leerling -en tevens een van de jongste als 16 jarige- ben ik erg te spreken over dit essay.
+Hierin verklaar ik de natuur als dood en analyseer ik het nut van natuurinterpretatie en geef ik een oplossing op onze ecologische conflicten met de natuur.

 The Death of Nature.